There isn’t a guy alive who doesn’t want to know how to become a high-value man.

 This doesn’t mean that a high-value man is even well known.

-It just means that if a guy’s named is dropped, two things must be possible:
+It just means that if a guy’s name is dropped, two things must be possible:

 - He exists on platforms other than his own social media and website.

 - His titles, professional accolades, and accomplishments are verifiable by an independent body of qualified officials.

 Anyone can say that they’re anything.
 They can even fabricate their own story through a series of pay-for-play journalistic pieces.
 What you want to look for are boards, organizations, or official record keepers of a man’s accomplishments.

 If you tell me that you played a professional sport, there will surely be proof somewhere of your performance.
 I can easily type your name into Google and see types of press and mentions of you.